awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 }
 ```

-## Tutorial for Adding a New Prometheus Scrape Target: Prometheus KPI Server Metrics<a name="ContainerInsights-Prometheus-Setup-new-exporters"></a>
+## Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics<a name="ContainerInsights-Prometheus-Setup-new-exporters"></a>

 The Kubernetes API Server exposes Prometheus metrics on endpoints by default\.
 The official example for the Kubernetes API Server scraping configuration is available on [Github](https://github.com/prometheus/prometheus/blob/master/documentation/examples/prometheus-kubernetes.yml)\.